All About Cerebro

 What about taxes?
 Or health insurance?

 As an independent contractor, your taxes are not withheld by the federal or state government.
 This means that it is your responsibility to file taxes at each quarter, and/or the end of each year.
+To help manage tax costs, we partnered with Painless1099, which can automatically separate money for taxes every time you get paid.
+Click here for more information.

 We understand that clinicians may want more information about how to handle taxes or health insurance as an independent contractor.
 To help, below are several resources clinicians may want to visit: